iocafe/iocafe-doc/source/extensions/python-api/191202-asteroid-game.rst

 On client side.
 *********************
-The “/coderoot/iocom/extensions/iocompython” C code needs to be comiled for client environment, this makes the Python module.
+The “/coderoot/iocom/extensions/iocompython” C code needs to be compiled for client environment, this makes the Python module.
 Asteroid game’s client side Python code is in “iocompython/examples/asteroid-client-pyglet”.

 Linux notes:
 *********************